 Sanitary sewers shall be measured for payment horizontally in meters from the first pipe joint outside of the maintenance hole.
 No allowance in measurement shall be made for sloped or vertical sections.
 Measurement will be based on shop drawing calculations or field measurements.

-Include the following in the unit price bid per metre of sanitary sewer under Items [ ]:
+Include the following in the unit price bid per meter of sanitary sewer under Items [ ]:

 Excavation to grade and disposal of excess material off Site.

-Unloading, storage and handling of [pre-ordered (if included in the Contract)] materials.
+Unloading, storage and handling of sewer pipes and materials.

 Supply and installation of all pipes, fittings, bends, adaptors, specials, sleeves, concrete appurtenances, restrainers, concrete pipe support or encasement, joints, bedding, supporting and protecting existing services, supply and installation of tracer wire and cathodic protection (refer to Section 02555 – Cathodic Protection).

-Payment for continuity testing of tracer wire shall be measured separately.
-Payment shall be paid upon acceptance of the tracer wire continuity testing report under Item No. [ ] Continuity Testing of Tracer Wire in the Bid Form.
-[Consultant to add a lump sum item in the bid form where required]

 Payment for maintenance holes including piping to the first joint outside of the maintenance hole and appurtenances shall be according to Section 02631 – Maintenance Holes, Catch Basins, Ditch Inlets, and Valve Chambers.

 For pipe installed within shafts, the unit price per meter of pipe shall be included in the price for the shaft.